-This chapter can also be found as a guide 'IIndustrial IT Security' at www.yaskawa.eu.com
+This chapter can also be found as a guide 'Industrial IT Security' in the 'Download Center' of www.yaskawa.eu.com

 Hazards

 The topic of data security and access protection has become increasingly important in the industrial environment.
 The increased networking of entire industrial systems to the network levels within the company together with the functions of remote maintenance have all served to increase vulnerability.
 Hazards can arise from: